California Cycleway: Dismantling

 Due to the end of the bicycle craze of the 1890s and the existing Pacific Electric Railway lines connecting Pasadena to Los Angeles, the cycleway never made a profit, and never extended beyond the Raymond Hotel into the Arroyo Seco.
 In the first decade of the 20th century, the structure was dismantled, and the wood sold for lumber, and the Pasadena Rapid Transit Company, a failed venture headed by Dobbins to construct a streetcar line, acquired the right-of-way.
-Later, the California Cycleway's right-of-way became part of the Arroyo Seco Parkway (Pasadena Freeway).
+Later, a small portion of the California Cycleway's unbuilt right-of-way in South Pasadena became part of the Arroyo Seco Parkway (Pasadena Freeway).